hackEns/Jarvis/README.md

 * `jarvis.all.log` (created by Jarvis) is the complete log of the watched channel.
 * `jarvis_bot.py` is the main script, which serves the bot.
 * `jarvis_cmd.py` is a collection of functions to translate Jarvis actions to GPIO actions etc.
-* `jarvis.sql` is a SQL file which will allow you to create the necessary tables for Jarvis.
 * `Rules` contains a set of scripts for the various Jarvis actions.
 * `STL export` contains 3D models for our setup.
 * `stream.py` is the script used to handle the cam streaming.